 Our medical device firms produce and/or develop innovative products or technology for human or animal health.

-MDN was established two years ago to bring together large established medical device companies as well as small and start-up companies.
+MDN was established eight years ago to bring together large established medical device companies as well as small and start-up companies.

 MDN meetings are held on a quarterly basis to identify common areas of interest to the industry and problems commonly experienced by medical device companies.
 Using the wide range of experiences and resources, MDN works towards identifying best practices.